History of evolutionary thought: Thomas Aquinas on creation and natural processes

-Renaissance and Enlightenment
+Scientific Revolution and Enlightenment

 Pierre Belon compared the skeletons of humans (left) and birds (right) in his L'Histoire de la nature des oyseaux (The Natural History of Birds) (1555).

 In the first half of the 17th century, René Descartes' mechanical philosophy encouraged the use of the metaphor of the universe as a machine, a concept that would come to characterise the Scientific Revolution.
 Between 1650 and 1800, some naturalists, such as Benoît de Maillet, produced theories that maintained that the universe, the Earth, and life, had developed mechanically, without divine guidance.
 In contrast, most contemporary theories of evolution, such of those of Gottfried Leibniz and Johann Gottfried Herder, regarded evolution as a fundamentally spiritual process.
 In 1751, Pierre Louis Maupertuis veered toward more materialist ground.
 He wrote of natural modifications occurring during reproduction and accumulating over the course of many generations, producing races and even new species, a description that anticipated in general terms the concept of natural selection.

 Maupertuis' ideas were in opposition to the influence of early taxonomists like John Ray.
 In the late 17th century, Ray had given the first formal definition of a biological species, which he described as being characterized by essential unchanging features, and stated the seed of one species could never give rise to another.
 The ideas of Ray and other 17th-century taxonomists were influenced by natural theology and the argument from design.

 The word evolution (from the Latin evolutio, meaning "to unroll like a scroll") was initially used to refer to embryological development; its first use in relation to development of species came in 1762, when Charles Bonnet used it for his concept of "pre-formation," in which females carried a miniature form of all future generations.
 The term gradually gained a more general meaning of growth or progressive development.